10 Places You’re Forgetting to Clean

 Disconnect the power to the fan and position your ladder below.
 Using a pillowcase, slip it over each blade one at a time, using the top portion to wipe the blade and the bottom to catch the debris.
 Use a lint-free cloth sprayed with an all-purpose cleaner to remove residual grime, and to clean the base and light fixture.

-The outside of you home deserves equal attention, and power washing can help restore the natural beauty of a variety of outdoor surfaces.
+The outside of your home deserves equal attention, and power washing can help restore the natural beauty of a variety of outdoor surfaces.
 For all your interior cleaning needs, trust the experienced professionals at Molly Maid.
-Contact your local Molly Maid for a free estimate or call (800) 654-9647 today!
+Contact your local Molly Maid for a free in-home estimate today.